7 Ways to Lower Blood Sugar Naturally

 Blood sugar (aka blood glucose) is what gives your body the energy it needs.
-But in order to feel your best, balance is key.
+But in order to feel your best, balancing your blood sugar is key.
 Many people struggle with the challenges of high blood sugar, metabolic inefficiency, insulin resistance, excess weight, and more.
-Over time, chronically high blood sugar can lead to the development of metabolic syndrome (aka pre-diabetes), diabetes type 2, cardiovascular disease and more.
+Over time, chronically high blood sugar can lead to the development of metabolic syndrome (aka pre-diabetes), type 2 diabetes, cardiovascular disease and more.
 High blood sugar can also speed up the aging process by increasing inflammation throughout your body.

 By taking the right steps to keep blood sugar in a healthy range, we can boost energy, improve insulin function for healthy weight, slow the aging process, and reduce our risks of chronic conditions.
 Here are some simple tips for balancing your blood sugar levels and keeping them from getting too high.